Chiamami per nome: Background

-Francesca Michielin and Fedez previously recorded two songs together, "Cigno nero" in 2013 and "Magnifico" in 2014, achieving commercial success and collectiong a total of eight platinum records in Italy.
-In Spring 2020, during the COVID-19 lockdown in Italy, Fedez invited Michielin to join him during an Instagram Direct for a live performance.
+Francesca Michielin and Fedez previously recorded two songs together, "Cigno nero" in 2013 and "Magnifico" in 2014, achieving commercial success and collecting a total of eight platinum records in Italy.
+In spring 2020, during the COVID-19 lockdown in Italy, Fedez invited Michielin to join him during an Instagram Direct for a live performance.
 Following the performance, they developed the idea to collaborate for a third time.

 The song was originally written by Michielin and Fedez, and later reworked by Mahmood, Dargen D'Amico, Davide Simonetta and Alessandro Raina.

 "Chiamami per nome" is also the second collaboration between Michielin and Mahmood after "Cheyenne".

 Michielin described "Chiamami per nome" as "a lovesong imbued with hope, dreams and anger".

 Fedez also considered it as a departure from their previous works together, with a less-classic structure, "a stylistic upgrade, a pop song with urban shades".
 Unlike "Magnifico" and "Cigno nero", "Chiamami per nome" also features singing contributions by Fedez, who only rapped in the previous songs with Michielin.

 Michielin explained the title refers to "the moments in which, during difficult times, people only want to be called by their own name".